vigetlabs/ruby_spark/README.md

     core.analog_read(5)            #=> 0 to 4096

-Clearly you'll need to replace "very_long_spark_api_auth_token" and "semi_long_core_device_id" with real values.
+Clearly you'll need to replace "very_long_spark_api_access_token" and "semi_long_core_device_id" with real values.

 ## Contributing

 Happily accepting contributions.
 To contribute, fork, develop, add some specs, and pull request.

 Note about the specs.
 All API requests make use of the [VCR](https://github.com/vcr/vcr) gem.
-To contribute without exposing your Auth Token and Core ID, run the specs with your real authentication, and then find-and-replace your Auth Token and Core ID with fake values in the spec and any VCR cassettes.
+To contribute without exposing your Access Token and Core ID, run the specs with your real authentication, and then find-and-replace your Access Token and Core ID with fake values in the spec and any VCR cassettes.